wrjodjana/obsidian-vault/christianity/how to deal with dark times - Tim Keller.md

 **Outline 1:**
 - The guy in the psalm is calling to God, praying to God for help as he's losing friends, imminent to death ("do the dead rise will praise you")
+- Outwardly, the man experiences darkness through the physical but inwardly he faces darkness  spiritually
+- Feeling of abandonment, God is rejecting him and